biicode/docs/hardware/arduino/getting_started/biicodews.rst

 ===========================

 If you haven't done so, you must first :ref:`create a biicode workspace <create_workspace>`.

+You need to `download the Arduino software <http://arduino.cc/en/Main/Software>`_ first, it is important to choose a SDK compatible with your board.
+If you need more info visit the `official Arduino website <http://arduino.cc/en/Main/Software>`_.

+``Windows Users``: Install the Arduino software inside the C:/Program Files/Arduino and not into C:/Program Files/Arduino (x86).
+It is important because some cmake version can not interprete correctly this path.

 Then, if it isn't there, add the Arduino info on the **enviroment.bii**:

 .. code-block:: text
 	:emphasize-lines: 3, 8, 9